great-expectations/great_expectations/docs/tutorials/create_expectations.rst

 Jupyter Notebook for Creating and Editing Expectation Suites
 ------------------------------------------------------------

-If you used CLI `suite new` command to create this Expectation Suite and then `suite edit` to edit it, CLI generated this notebook in the ``great_expectations/uncommitted/`` folder in your project.
-There is no need to check this notebook in.
+If you used the CLI `suite new` command to create an Expectation Suite and then the `suite edit` command to edit it, then the CLI generated a notebook in the ``great_expectations/uncommitted/`` folder for you.
+There is no need to check this notebook in to version control.
 Next time you decide to edit this Expectation Suite, you will call CLI to generate a new notebook that will reflect the expectations in this suite at that time.

 If you do not use CLI, create a new notebook in the``great_expectations/notebooks/`` folder in your project.